 Every class at Kingsley take part in at least 2 hours of physical activity a week as part of the National Curriculum.
 Children will learn a variety of skills across a range of sports.
 This includes skills in gymnastics, dance, invasion games, net and wall games, swimming and outdoor and adventurous activities.
-They engage in competitive and co-operative physical activities.
+They engage in inter and intra competitive as well as co-operative physical activities.

 In Key Stage one children will develop fundamental movement skills, become increasingly competent and confident and access a broad range of opportunities to extend their agility, balance and coordination, individually and with others.